oneill-aoifesarah/projecttwo-historypoliticsquiz/README.md

 ### Color Scheme
 ![Color scheme image](/assets/images/colorscheme%20-%20colorhunt.png)

 The color palette utilised for site was chosen to ensure the content complemented the background image and to ensure the background image did not distract from the primary content of the webpages.
-The color palette, reperesnted by white; blue; and orange shades envokes feelings of calm, happiness, and purity.
-To ensure the colors stood out from the background image, some adaption to the color pallette were made to ensure text and content stood out and was presented in a clean, legible, and accesible manner.For the container background, a white color (#FFFDFB) was utilised; for the quiz title and buttons, a blue colour (#0881A3) was utilised; for the questions, and orange color was utilised (#f49c31); and for the button hover, a darker shade of blue (#276396) was utilised to ensure the hover fucntion was visible to the user.
+The color palette, represented by white; blue; and orange shades evokes feelings of calm, happiness, and purity.
+To ensure the colors stood out from the background image, some adaption to the color palette were made to ensure text and content stood out and was presented in a clean, legible, and accesible manner.For the container background, a white color (#FFFDFB) was utilised; for the quiz title and buttons, a blue colour (#0881A3) was utilised; for the questions, and orange color was utilised (#f49c31); and for the button hover, a darker shade of blue (#276396) was utilised to ensure the hover fucntion was visible to the user.

 ### Typography